Taritsyn/BundleTransformer/src/BundleTransformer.Autoprefixer/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of the Autoprefixer version 9.6.1.
+   1. Main functionality of this module was moved to external library - Autoprefixer Host for .NET;
+   2. In configuration settings was changed type of `Flexbox` property from string to `FlexboxMode` enumeration (default `All`);
+   3. JavaScript Engine Switcher was updated to version 3.1.0.

    ====================
    POST-INSTALL ACTIONS
    ====================
-   For correct working of this module, you need to install one of the following NuGet packages: JavaScriptEngineSwitcher.Msie (only in the Chakra JsRT modes), JavaScriptEngineSwitcher.V8 or JavaScriptEngineSwitcher.ChakraCore.
+   For correct working of this module, you need to install one of the following NuGet packages: JavaScriptEngineSwitcher.Msie (only in the Chakra JsRT modes), JavaScriptEngineSwitcher.V8 or JavaScriptEngineSwitcher.ChakraCore (while it is recommended to use version 3.1.1).
    After package is installed and JS engine is registered (https://github.com/Taritsyn/JavaScriptEngineSwitcher/wiki/Registration-of-JS-engines), need set a name of JS engine (for example, `MsieJsEngine`) to the `name`